LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

     - Andrea Formera about her Rails World talk
     - Adam McCrea about Judoscale at the Clio party
     - Jeremy & Jess from IndieRails
+    - Gannon McGibbon, a Shopify dev
     - Aaron Patterson about his closing keynote
     - Product Managers at Shopify
 - First time in Canada - Beaver tail and Poutine!
 - All the info & stories shared in the tracks and Lightning talks
 - Top quality merch & stickers acquired.
 And [Rails has a new store!](https://merch.rubyonrails.org/)
-- Inspired me to give back: [reviewed an open PR for the Rails Guides](https://github.com/rails/rails/pull/52951#issuecomment-2391916720)
--  Reignited my drive to build and not just tinker!
+-  Reignited my drive to build & ship (go from 0 to 1) and not just tinker (Stay at 0)!

-What a great conference, thank you to all that made it happen!
+What an excellent conference and a wonderful experience!
+Thank you to all that made it happen! :joy:

 ## What's next?